Multiple sclerosis (MS) is one of the most common diseases of the central nervous system.

 Who gets MS?

 The average age of people diagnosed with MS is 30, and three out of four Australians with MS are women.
 MS affects more young people in Australia than any other chronic neurological disease.
-In Australia, more than 25,000 people have MS, including more than 3,700 Queenslanders.
+There are over 25,600 people living with multiple sclerosis in Australia, including over 3,970 in Queensland.

 What are the typical symptoms of MS?